akveo/ngx-admin/.github/ISSUE_TEMPLATE.md

 <!--
 ATTENTION!
-We will close this issue if you don't provide the needed information.
+WE WILL HAVE TO CLOSE THIS ISSUE if you don't provide the needed information.
-Please read Please read https://github.com/akveo/ngx-admin/blob/master/CONTRIBUTING.md before opening an issue.
+Please read https://github.com/akveo/ngx-admin/blob/master/CONTRIBUTING.md before opening an issue.
 -->

 ### Issue type